 What Users Think About Phone.com

-Business owners have enjoyed the ability to customize their plans with Phone.com as needed, and they also love the ability to reduce their monthly costs by choosing the pay-per-minute plan over the unlimited calling plan.
-Some found the added cost for features to be more of a burden and desired a more complete set of features with the packages.
-To see more about what users think of the system, check out our user reviews of Phone.com.
+According to our reader reviews, Phone.com customers enjoy the ability to reduce their monthly costs by choosing the pay-per-minute plan over the unlimited calling plan.
+However, some users find the added cost of features to be more of a burden and desire a more complete set of features with the packages.
+To learn more about what users have to say, check out our Phone.com user review page.

 Where to Find Phone.com

-VoIP systems have become the standard method for establishing a phone system for businesses.
-With costs much lower than traditional phone systems, the market is quickly becoming rich with providers that offer a cheap VoIP system that isn’t light on features and functionality.
+VoIP business phone systems are quickly becoming the gold standard for small business phone communication.
+With costs much lower than traditional phone systems, several providers offer cheap VoIP systems that aren’t light on features and functionality.